This post will continue to be updated with each new California Long-Term Care Taskforce Meeting facilitated by the CA Department of Insurance.

 Here is a more detailed and visual breakdown of each option, in which a section shows common elements of all plan options (below).

-The next meeting will be the presentation of the draft feasibility report, followed by the final feasibility report (and final taskforce meeting!).
+The next meeting will be the presentation of the draft feasibility report, followed by the final feasibility report.

 In October's meeting, Oliver Wymann presented a draft report of the program's feasibility.
 This report draft first provided an overview of key program design features, program design recommendations, and design benefits and tradeoffs.